jitpack/jitpack.io/FAQ.md

 **Will my builds be reproducible?**

 Absolutely.
-Once JitPack builds a project it keeps the build artifacts (jar, aar, ... files) and continues to serve those.
+Once JitPack builds a project it keeps the build artifacts (jar, aar, ... files) and continues to serve those for all subsequent builds.

 **Is this like depending on source code repositories in other languages?**